Michael Weiner (actor)

 Michael Weiner (born April 18, 1975) is an American actor and composer.
 He is probably best known for his occasional role of "Kellogg 'Cornflake' Lieberbaum" on The Fresh Prince of Bel-Air.
 As a composer, Weiner co-produced the soundtrack album and wrote the score for the 1999 film Man of the Century and "The Song in Your Heart" episode of Once Upon a Time.
+He co-wrote the music and lyrics for the Broadway musical First Date, the rock musical Galileo, and 13 Going on 30 (musical).